 The effort represents ADOT's most extensive public involvement program undertaken in the Phoenix area.
-To highlight the results:
+To highlight the results of public outreach efforts undertaken leading up to publication of the DEIS in April 2013:

 - ➤ Over 200 presentations were made to neighborhood groups, homeowners' associations, chambers of commerce, village planning committees, trade associations, and other interested parties. - ➤ Twelve public meetings were held.
 Fifteen days prior to each meeting, display advertising was placed in The Arizona Republic, the Ahwatukee Foothills News, the Gila River Indian News, the Tribune, La Voz, and the West Valley View.
 Thus, newspapers with a total circulation of approximately 260,000 carried an announcement of each public meeting. - ➤ One meeting notice flier and four newsletters were distributed throughout the Study Area in the following quantities (per distribution, per meeting): 28,500 door hangers, 5,000 inserts in the Gila River Indian News, and 28,000 inserts in the Ahwatukee Foothills News.
-In addition, newsletters and fliers were sent to more than 4,500 individuals on the project mailing list (see Appendix 6-2, beginning on page A623). - ➤ In November 2008, a newsletter was mailed to the entire Study Area, including 78,700 businesses and residences and to 3,300 individuals on the project mailing list (see Appendix 6-2). - ➤ In February 2010, a newsletter was mailed to the entire Study Area, including 62,400 businesses and residences and to 3,600 individuals on the project mailing list. - ➤ In February 2011, an informational postcard was mailed to 5,000 businesses and residences on the project mailing list (see Appendix 6-2).
+In addition, newsletters and fliers were sent to more than 4,500 individuals on the project mailing list (see Appendix 6-2, beginning on page A742). - ➤ In November 2008, a newsletter was mailed to the entire Study Area, including 78,700 businesses and residences and to 3,300 individuals on the project mailing list (see Appendix 6-2). - ➤ In February 2010, a newsletter was mailed to the entire Study Area, including 62,400 businesses and residences and to 3,600 individuals on the project mailing list.

-- ➤ A project Web site (azdot.gov/southmountainfreeway) was developed and an e-mail address (projects@ azdot.gov) was provided so the public could receive the latest public project information and obtain feedback.
-Approximately half of the comments that have been received were submitted electronically through the Web site or by e-mail.
-Over 5,000 comments have been received throughout the process. - ➤ Since 2001, more than 800 news articles have been published in the region's newspapers. - ➤ A project hotline number (602-712-7006) was established so that the public could provide feedback on the study.
+- ➤ In February 2011, an informational postcard was mailed to 5,000 businesses and residences on the project mailing list (see Appendix 6-2). - ➤ A project Web site (azdot.gov/southmountainfreeway) was developed and an e-mail address (projects@ azdot.gov) was provided so the public could receive the latest public project information and obtain feedback.
+Approximately half of the comments that were received prior to publication of the DEIS in April 2013 were submitted electronically through the Web site or by e-mail.
+Over 5,000 comments were received throughout the process up to publication of the DEIS. - ➤ Since 2001 and up to publication of the DEIS, more than 800 news articles were published in the region's newspapers. - ➤ A project hotline number (602-712-7006) was established so that the public could provide feedback on the study.
 The hotline is monitored daily, with messages forwarded when necessary to the appropriate individuals for a response within one working day.
-Since 2006, more than 500 calls have been received.
+Between 2006 and 2013, more than 500 calls were received.